-Video games mean a lot of things to a lot of people.
-For some, they are a nostalgic reminder of their youth.
-For others, they offer an immersive storyline and plot, or represent a piece of visual art—with graphics that are beginning to push the boundaries of reality.
+For many people, video games are a nostalgic reminder of their youth.
+For others, they offer an immersive storyline and plot or represent a piece of visual art with graphics that push the boundaries of reality.
 Video games can also be educational and functional, providing an interactive way for players to learn new concepts and ideas.

-An Important Distinction: What’s the Difference Between Video Game Developers and Designers?
+What’s the Difference Between a Game Designer and a Game Developer?

 Though the terms “video game design” and “video game development” are often used interchangeably—especially by those outside the industry—they do, in fact, mean very different things.
 If you’re trying to establish a career in the video game industry, it’s important for you to have a clear understanding of what these differences are.

-Though video game designers will often have at least a basic understanding of what can and can’t be done from a technical standpoint, the actual programming involved in producing a video game will be done by a video game developer—also called programmers.
-Developers work to convert the concepts created by a designer into an actual, playable product through computer code.
-Just like video game designers, developers will often work in teams who are responsible for different components of the game, like character development, setting, and gameplay.
+Video game designers often have at least a basic understanding of what can and can’t be done from a technical standpoint, but the actual coding required to produce a video game is done by a video game developer—also called programmers.
+Developers work to convert the concepts created by a designer into a tangible, playable product through computer code.
+Just like video game designers, developers often work in teams that are responsible for different components of the game, like character development, setting, and gameplay.

-Just as with any other job, people choose to pursue a career in video game design or development for a number of reasons, ranging from having general interest in the industry and medium to a desire for a well-paying job in a growing field.
+As with any other job, people choose to pursue a career in video game design or development for a number of reasons, ranging from a general interest in the industry and medium to a desire for a well-paying job in a growing field.

-According to an industry-wide salary survey conducted by video game news site Gamasutra, video game developers in the U.S. can expect to earn an average salary of $93,251 and game designers an average salary of $73,864.
-Those with higher levels of experience and education often earn more—$113,177 and $86,563 for game developers and game designers, respectively, who have six or more years of experience.
+According to PayScale, video game developers in the U.S. earn an average salary of $64,744 and game designers an average salary of $65,042.
+Those with higher levels of experience and education often earn more—$72,000 and $73,000 for game developers and game designers, respectively, who have five to nine years of experience.

-Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, associate professor at Northeastern University’s Colleges of Computer and Information Science and Art, Media and Design.
+Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, former associate professor at Northeastern University’s Khoury College of Computer and Information Science and College of Art, Media and Design.

-In 2016, the global video game market became a $100 billion business, and is expected to hit $132 billion by 2021.
+By 2016 the global video game market was a $100 billion business and is now expected to exceed $200 billion by the end of 2023.
 This growth has allowed the industry to attract greater and more diverse talent that may have, in the past, been drawn to other kinds of technology companies and startups.

 “The market and the industry have begun to mature, which has stabilized the industry,” Seif El-Nasr says.
 “New technologies like virtual and augmented reality have opened new mediums for experimentation, and new outlets like web and mobile have opened the market to more players.
 All of these have spurred hiring.”